Nullpoint56/SmartImageAlbum/README.md

 * Centralized configuration service for all components

 ## License

-This project is licensed under the Business Source License 1.1 – see the [LICENSE](./LICENSE) file for details.
+This project is licensed under a custom **"All Rights Reserved"** license.

-**🚫 Not for commercial/production use without explicit permission.**
+Copyright © 2025 [Szombathy Tamás]

+This software is provided for **educational and evaluation purposes only**.
+🚫 **Commercial or production use is strictly prohibited** without prior written permission from the author.

+See the [LICENSE](./LICENSE) file for full terms.